 I must hide myself

 mam być tułaczem

-Verse 14 ends: każdy, kto mnie spotka (all who will come across me), będzie mógł mnie zabić (will have to kill me; that is, will kill me).
+Verse 14 ends: każdy, kto mnie spotka (all who will come across me), będzie mógł mnie zabić (will be able to kill me).
 You first encountered the perfective verb zabić in verse 8.
 As for każdy, you first encountered it in Rdz 2:19.

 - ktokolwiek, anybody, whosoever

 - by, should, would

 - siedmiokrotny, sevenfold

 - ponieść (pf.), to suffer

 - też, also

 - odejść (pf.), to leave, to depart